Communications in the Time of COVID-19

 One company learned from previous crises such as Hurricane Maria in 2017 and California wildfires in 2018 that their CEO needed to be front and center to reassure employees.
 During the COVID situation, he has been conducting all-hands video calls on a weekly basis.

 Several of the organizations we spoke with either had on staff or hired a professional medical leader to help them make sense of the mountains of information about the pandemic.
 This chief medical officer helped communicators distribute accurate messages to staff and position the company as a trusted source of advice.

-4. Increase and Expand Communications
+4. Increase & Expand

 Communications teams should ramp up the cadence of communications and expand the channels and platforms used by their organizations during any difficult situation.
 All of the executives we spoke with stressed that organizations must lead toward overcommunicating during this time.